najoshi/sickle/README.md

 reads from the sequencer.
 In this form, you also supply a single output file name as well as a "singles" file.
 The "singles" file contains reads that passed filter in either the forward or reverse direction, but not the other.
-Finally, there is an option to only produce one interleaved output file where any reads that did not pass filter will be output as a FastQ record with a single "N", thus preserving the paired nature of the data.
+Finally, there is an option (-M) to only produce one interleaved output file where any reads that did not pass filter will be output as a FastQ record with a single "N" (whose quality value is the lowest possible based upon the quality type), thus preserving the paired nature of the data.
 You can also change the length and quality thresholds for trimming, as well as disable 5'-trimming and enable truncation of sequences with Ns.

 #### Examples